Exception Filtering

 }

-// Retry timeout and network errors
+// Retry network errors (TimeoutException is fail-fast and ignored here)

-return ex is TimeoutException or SocketException;
+return ex is SocketException;

 });